TritonDataCenter/cosbench-manta/README.md

 Sample COSBench job configuration files are available in the `./docker_buikd/opt/cosbench/conf` directory.

+You can configure the COSBench parameters using environment variables, java system properties or directly in the workload configuration file.
+See the [Java Manta driver](https://github.com/joyent/java-manta) documentation for details.

-You can specify any of the system properties used in the [Java Manta driver|https://github.com/joyent/java-manta] in the config element of the workload configuration.
+You can specify any of the system properties used in the [Java Manta driver](https://github.com/joyent/java-manta) in the config element of the workload configuration.
 In addition to those properties you can also specify a few more.

 *Java Manta Properties*